pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 | Activate or deactivate HTTPS redirect | ❌                        | ✅ Use Procfile            |

 HTTPS redirect is enabled by default for nginx and httpd.
-In TAP, you can deactivate this by setting the `$BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to false at build time.
+In Tanzu Application Platform, you can deactivate this by setting the `$BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to false at build time.

 Example `spec` section from a `workload.yaml`: